-The MMU found serious market structure issues, measured by the three pivotal supplier test results, but no exercise of market power in the PJM Capacity Market in the first six months of 2017.
+The MMU found serious market structure issues, measured by the three pivotal supplier test results in the PJM Capacity Market in the first nine months of 2017.
 Explicit market power mitigation rules in the RPM construct offset the underlying market structure issues in the PJM Capacity Market under RPM.
-The PJM capacity market results were competitive in the first six months of 2017.
+The exception was that some seasonal resources were paid additional make whole based on a failure of the market power rules to apply offer capping.
+The PJM capacity market results were competitive in the first nine months of 2017.

-The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.24 25 26 27 In 2016 and 2017, the MMU prepared a number of RPM-related reports and testimony, shown in Table 5-2.
+The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.^{24 25 26 27} 28 In 2016 and 2017, the MMU prepared a number of RPM-related reports and testimony, shown in Table 5-2.
 The capacity performance modifications to the RPM construct have significantly improved the capacity market and addressed many of the issues identified by the MMU.
 The MMU will publish more detailed reports on the CP Auctions which include more specific issues and suggestions for improvements.

-The issue of external subsidies emerged more fully in 2016.
-The subsidies are not part of the PJM market design but nonetheless threaten the foundations of the PJM capacity market as well as the competitiveness of PJM markets overall.
+The issue of external subsidies emerged more fully in 2017.
+The subsidies are not part of the PJM market design but nonetheless threaten the foundations